 A Day Trippers Guide to Portarlington

 Escape to Portarlington for the day.
-A day of fresh sea air, wide open spaces and friendly faces does wonders!
+A day of fresh sea air, wide open spaces and friendly faces does wonder!
 While you are there, be sure to check out these superb seaside suggestions…

-The beautiful bayside of Portarlington is nestled away on the Bellarine, surrounded by stunning coastline and scenic settings.
+The beautiful bayside of Portarlington is nestled away on the Bellarine, surrounded by stunning coastlines and scenic settings.
 Discover it all at the slow and steady pace of a wandering walk…

 Spot and sight heritage homes, surviving mills and grand hotels on the Portarlington History Walk, an all-abilities walk that takes you on a journey past 22 points of historical significance.
 A copy of the Portarlington History Walk can be found here.